YuSugihara/QTL-seq/README.md

   -v, --version      show program's version number and exit
 ```

-QTL-seq can run from FASTQ (without or with trimming) and BAM.
+QTL-seq can be run from FASTQ (without or with trimming) and BAM.
 If you want to run QTL-seq from VCF, please use QTL-plot (example 5).
-Once you run QTL-seq, QTL-seq automatically complete the subprocesses.
+Once you run QTL-seq, QTL-seq automatically completes the subprocesses.

 + [Example 1 : run QTL-seq from FASTQ without trimming](#example-1--run-qtl-seq-from-fastq-without-trimming)
 + [Example 2 : run QTL-seq from FASTQ with trimming](#example-2--run-qtl-seq-from-fastq-with-trimming)